Site Tools

 This is not an in-depth guide to decking, programming, and deckbuilding.
 Rather, these are thoughts intended to help mechanically optimize the creation of a decker (whether as a primary or secondary role).
 For more detail, take a look at the other guides and the in-game help files.

-IMPORTANT: If you read nothing else, understand that matrix hosts resist your actions by rolling against your detection factor (see: HELP DETECTION FACTOR), so it is highly recommended that you get this to 6.
+IMPORTANT: If you read nothing else, understand that matrix hosts resist your actions by rolling against your detection factor (see: HELP DETECTION FACTOR), so a DF of 6 is highly recommended for a newbie decker.
 Also, most utility programs reduce the TNs (see: HELP TN) you roll against, so as a generalization, it is recommended that you obtain them at the highest rating you can, even though you might not be able to fit them all into your active memory at the same time (instead, unload and load programs as needed).

 Programs